trevorvanhoof/MayaAPIWrappers/README.md

 #### Caveats
 Maya provides convenience functions createPoint and createColor, internally those are stored as 32-bit floats.

 We also use createPoint for MVector & MPoint attributes, technically this results in data loss.
 To avoid this either use DVec3/DVec4 or create your own compound types to have child-plugs (DVec3 won't provide those).

+Calling setters on output attributes of type message is not permitted.

 #### Omissions
 We have omitted 2 number types: `byte` and `addr`, they can not be set using MDataHandle.
 We have omitted types that would normally use: MFnGenericAttribute, MFnLightDataAttribute.
+We have omitted kDynArrayAttrs as it's just a dictionary of typed array attributes and you can achieve the same thing more safely by using multiple attributes instead.

 #### Renames
 We have aliases for the numeric array types: